Arlodotexe/strix-music/docs/app/add-music-source.md

 ![](../assets/app/add-music-source/settings-changed-event.png)

 ## Create and link first time setup UI
 Open the solution explorer.
-In the shared project, create a new folder in `Controls/Settings/MusicSources/ConnectNew/`, then create a new `Page`.
+In the shared project, create a new folder in `Controls/Settings/MusicSources/ConnectNew/MyMusicSourceName`, then create a new `Page` in that folder.

 This new page will be navigated to when the user has requested to create a core instance.
 You'll be provided with a parameter of type `ConnectNewMusicSourceNavigationParams`.